her hand went still, the toothbrush stayed in her mouth. she stared at the mirror, a little misty from the steam.

 he opened the door, waited till she was in and her seat belt was on. then for a second he just stood there looking at her, an unreadable expression in alert brown eyes.

-he turned away and went to his side and got in smoothly, in seconds they were off.
+he turned away and went to his side and got in smoothly, within seconds they were off.

 he had woken up that morning feeling a lightness he wasn’t used to to. almost an edge of froth to it, foamy, lacy, weightless.